spotfiresoftware/tibco-streaming-samples/docker/ef-2node/ef-2node-app/README.md

-# Docker : 2-node EventFlow - Application
+# Docker: 2-node EventFlow - Application

 How to deploy a 2-node EventFlow application in Docker - Application